 You can do so even without stepping out.

-Browse through the Internet for earning opportunities during your leisure time.
-You can fill out a survey, review a website, offer online tuitions, etc. as per your liking.
+Browse through the Internet for learning opportunities during your leisure time.
+You can fill out a survey, review a website, offer online tuition, etc. as per your liking.
 Every cent helps when you’re struggling with finances.

 7.Have adequate insurance coverage

 One of the primary reasons for our stress is the security of our family members.
 Especially if you’re the breadwinner, it may be your primary concern.